 The following example shows how to configure cross-cluster search using node IP addresses:

-If you configure cross-cluster search on the current Elasticsearch instance using the node IP addresses of the remote instance, you can query the index data of the remote instance only from the current instance.
-You cannot run similar commands on the remote instance to perform a reverse search.
-To enable reverse search, you must configure the node IP addresses of the current instance on the remote instance.
+If you configure the node IP addresses of a remote Elasticsearch instance for cross-cluster search in the current Elasticsearch instance, you can query the index data of the remote instance only from the current instance.
+You cannot run similar commands in the remote instance for reverse access.
+To enable reverse access, you must configure the node IP addresses of the current instance in the remote instance.

-Run the following command to verify that cross-cluster search is configured.
+Run the following command to verify the cross-cluster search configuration.

 POST /cluster_one:twitter/_doc/_search { "query": { "match_all": {} } }If the verification is successful, the following result is returned.